QZBrainon/QZBrainon/README.md

 # Hi!
 I'm Brainon Queiroz!

-- 🎓 Full stack web developer
+I'm a fullstack web developer from Brazil.
+I have 2 years of experiences ranging from building fullstack apps with React and Express and I'm also a freelancer for building bots and automation tools in Python.

-- 🌱 Currently learning NestJS and Firebase.
+I love chatting so feel free to connect with me anytime!

-- ✍️ Looking for my first Junior Backend opportunity!
-Feel free to contact me!
+Have a good one!

 <br>
 <div align="center">